-Medium leaf blade; dark green color in growing season, warm brown in dormancy; good color retention
+Medium leaf blade; dark green color in growing season, warm brown in dormancy; good fall color retention

 Medium; higher than any other Zoysia